rinty6/meal_planning_app_backend/README.md

 - calling the machine learning service for recommendation generation and cache priming
 - handling notification device registration and push delivery helpers
 - sending feedback email and storing recommendation feedback
+- proxying food-recognition requests so the mobile app does not call the recognition service directly
 - exposing health endpoints for local and hosted deployments

 ## Route Surface